-She is a member of the National Film Preservation Board and is on the Advisory Board of the journal Camera Obscura.
+She has served on the National Film Preservation Board and is on the Advisory Board of the journal Camera Obscura.

 “‘Neutrality-Humanity’: The Humanitarian Mission and the Films of the American Red Cross,” Beyond the Screen: Institutions, Networks, and Publics of Early Cinema, eds.
 Charlie Keil, Rob King, and Paul S. Moore.
 New Barnet, Herts, UK: John Libbey, 2012.
 11–18.

 “A History Long Overdue: The Public Library and Motion Pictures,” Useful Cinema, eds.
 Haidee Wasson and Charles Acland.
 Durham, NC: Duke University Press, 2011.
 213–257.

 “Experiments in Propaganda: Reintroducing James Blue’s Colombia Trilogy.”
 The Moving Image 9.1 (Spring, 2009): 183–200.